Eclalang/Ecla/README.md

 **Ecla** is a programming language that was created to be **simple** and **effortless** to use.
 It is an interpreted language that is written using the **Go** programming language.
-Having a simple syntax and a numerous standard library, it is a language that is easy to learn and use without losing the leverage of advanced features.
+Having a simple syntax and numerous standard libraries makes the language easy to learn and use without losing the leverage of advanced features.

 ## How can you help ?